 Essentially all PGDP radiological work areas involved photon and beta radiation characteristic of operations involving uranium at low enrichments.
-As discussed in Section 6.3.3.1, the recorded responses of the PGDP beta/photon film dosimeters are claimant-favorable and need no adjustment.
+As discussed in Section 6.3.3.1, the recorded responses of the PGDP beta/photon film dosimeters are favorable to claimants and need no adjustment.